 When the Art Center was first established in the historic Carnegie Library Building, the organization’s Founding Mothers (Bea Wright, Gretchen Thompson, and Phyllis Wickens) shared a vision to provide art classes for the community’s youth and establish a showcase for work by local artists.
 Art classes began being offered in the basement without delay, as volunteers worked to renovate the main level and prepare gallery spaces to show artwork.
 The first exhibit at the Anton Art Center, loaned to Macomb County’s new artistic venue by the Detroit Institute of Arts in 1970, was titled “Mother and Child.”
 It was a prolific beginning for what would become one of the community’s most ambitious and culturally nurturing institutions, committed to improving quality of life through access to the arts and the life-affirming gifts they have to offer.

 Now in its 50th year and through the efforts of community members dedicated to its purpose, the Anton Art Center has become the largest and longest-standing visual arts and exhibiting organization in Macomb County.
 Its programming has been designed to appeal to all ages and backgrounds and provides experiences that sustain personal growth through a better understanding and appreciation of the arts.
+Thanks to efforts by Gebran S. and Suzanne P. Anton, the Center expanded its physical facility and completed a $1.7 million renovation and addition in 2007.
+In appreciation, the Board of Trustees voted to adopt a new name: the Anton Art Center.
 We know that for some who walk through its doors, it’s their first encounter with art and it is an experience that has the potential to be life changing.
 We do not take that responsibility lightly.

 Many regard Macomb County primarily as a hub for manufacturing and defense, but the arts also have a strong presence with the Anton Art Center solidly at the center.
 Over the last few years, public art programs have grown across the county, arts commissions are being established, and greater attention is being paid to the importance of arts in education and health.
 Our own programs bring art experiences to thousands of people each year and help over 150 local artists annually earn income from their work.
 Considering our annual expenditures in combination with visitorship and its positive spillover into downtown Mount Clemens, we estimate that the Anton Art Center contributes nearly $1 million to the local economy each year.
 The difference made in individual lives, however, is immeasurable.